vaibhavdosi/Keras-based-REST-API/README.md

 # Keras-based-REST-API
-This project submitted for simple keras based API call.Steps includes- -Sample ANN model created for linear regression problem using Keras -Saved Model & it's weights
+This project submitted for making a simple keras based API call.Steps includes- -Sample ANN model created for linear regression problem using Keras -Saved Model & it's weights
 -Loading of Model and it's weights